American Forensic Association National Speech Tournament: Interpretation events

 Dramatic Duo is the only AFA-sponsored event to feature two competitors in the performance.
 The performance may feature cuttings from any genre of literature; the cutting may be only one piece, or it may be a program.
 The selected cutting can be either humorous, serious, or a combination of the two.
 The performers are not allowed to directly look at each other or touch each other.
 The performers may each portray multiple characters if they so choose.

-Public Address Events
+Public address events

 There are four AFA-sponsored events that fall into the category of public address.
 Public address events involve the performance of an originally written speech covering a specific topic or issue.
 Audio and visual aids are permitted for use in all public address events.
 Performers are heavily encouraged to integrate multiple sources into their speech.
 All events in this category have a 10-minute time limit.